apalarcon/CyTRACK/README.md

   ```
 2 - Verify you have installed all packages requiered for CyTRACK.
 If you use an Anaconda environment, please be sure you have activated the environment

-3 - Copy the src/cytrack directory to your Anaconda instalation
+3 - Copy the src/cytrack directory to your Anaconda installation
 ```
 cp -r src/cytrack path_to_anaconda_installation/lib/python3.x/site-packages/
 ````